-0
+Figure 0-3: Area variations of ROI

 Depending upon the quality of foreground image, the cells of the ROI can either be fully or partially filled as shown in fig xxx. with filled ROI values ranging from 0 to the maximum value of 957.
 A masked image with good foreground will have a trapezoidal shape indicating three regions: first is positively sloping region showing increasing cell values from zero to maximum, second is horizontal spanning region with maximum cell value and third a negatively sloping region with decreasing area value from maximum value to zero.
 The other shapes of curves reflect an eroded foreground which partially filled in the cells.
 To capture the half-filled cells representing vehicles, a threshold value less than the maximum value is chosen.

-Two thresholds are chosen at 70 percent and 60 percent of the maximum area respectively, and the number of vehicles trapped by these values can be determined.
+From the visible plot of the area variations (fig. 3) two thresholds are chosen at 70 percent and 60 percent of the maximum area respectively, and the number of vehicles trapped by these values can be determined.
 The frame number of the beginning of each peak value is recorded to reflect the start of entry of vehicle at the ROI.
 The difference between each frame number reflect the headway of between successive vehicles (in frame number).
 The first threshold traps 19 vehicles while the second threshold trapping all vehicles.

 Results and validation